zxl480/STING_Transition_Mutants/README.md

 "toppar":
 Contains force field parameter files for running the simulation.
+The topology and parameters for GMP and AMP can be found in the toppar_all36_na_nad_ppi.str file.

 "STINGactive" and "STINGinactive":
 Includes the NAMD input files, as well as the starting and final structures of STING in the active and inactive states.